anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 CDNs that employ very low time-to-live (TTL) values for DNS make it harder for the MUD controller to get the same answer as the IoT Device.
 A CDN that always returns the same set of A and AAAA records, but permutes them to provide the best one first provides a more reliable answer.

+## Do not use geofenced names

+Due the problems with different answers from different DNS servers, described above, a strong recommendation is to avoid using such things.

 ## Prefer DNS servers learnt from DHCP/Route Advertisements

+XXX - it has been suggested that this will not help, thus previous recommendation.

 IoT Devices should prefer doing DNS to the network provided DNS servers.
 Whether this is restricted to Classic DNS (Do53) or also includes using DoT/DoH is a local decision, but a locally provided DoT server SHOULD be used, as recommended by {{I-D.reddy-dprive-bootstrap-dns-server}} and {{I-D.peterson-doh-dhcp}}.